doitintl/CloudBlaster/README.md

 Cloud Blaster helps you delete the unwanted assets in your Google Cloud Platform project, leaving it clean of confusing clutter and saving you money.

-The advantages of Cloud Blaster:
-* It supports more complexity, since it is in Kotlin rather than bash.
-This makes it easier to add new asset types and make other changes.
-Safe Scrub is at the limit of the complexity that can be accomodted in Bash.

-Cloud Blaster has its own safety features, listed below.
-It also supports some of the most common asset types (see below), with the possibility of easily adding more (see below).

 ## Use case
 * It is intended for development and QA projects, where you want to start fresh at the end of the day or before a new test run.